 Despite the large surface area on this shoe, it's quite easy to walk in, especially in deep snow.
 The width keeps you steady, and the full binding mount means that the tails fall away as you walk.
 This can feel odd at first if it's new to you, but it quickly becomes second nature.
 While stepping over rocks or logs and backing up can be tricky with this style of shoe, walking along a trail or, especially, through virgin snow drifts, is pretty dreamy.

 The Blizzard is quite easy and natural to walk in, especially in deep snow.

 Ease of Use

 Honestly, part of the security of a binding system is psychological.
 It should inspire confidence and not leave you wondering about durability or strength.
-While we had no issues with the bindings on the Blizzard III in our time with them, the thin wires that lace up the system simply do not feel as reliable as most of the burlier straps.
+While we had no issues with the bindings on the Blizzard in our time with them, the thin wires that lace up the system do not feel as reliable as most of the burlier straps.

-This is a very comfortable system once you get everything situated.
+All that aside, this is a very comfortable system once you get everything situated.
 The padded areas that wrap around the foot help distribute pressure evenly and are also warm.
 While other, more strappy bindings might be more secure, they can also feel constrictive and are easy to over-torque and create pressure points, especially with less rigid shoes or boots.

 The soft padded bindings on this snowshoe hug the feet evenly and are comfortable with all types of footwear.